 Maple syrup, like honey, is rich in antioxidants and minerals from the trees it comes from.
 It is a great substitute in recipes that call for honey or simple syrup and can often be successfully swapped in for cane sugar.

 In our house, besides the usual pancakes and waffles, we drizzle maple syrup over bananas slathered with peanut butter or use it to sweeten our tea.
-It is a delicious on oatmeal, in a smoothie, in a salad dressing and spooned over plain yogurt or even ice cream.
+It is delicious on oatmeal, in a smoothie, in a salad dressing, and spooned over plain yogurt or even ice cream.